MichalOpoka/ecfr/cfr/title-49-Transportation/subtitle-B-Other-Regulations-Relating-Transportation/chapter-I-Pipeline-Hazardous-Materials-Safety-Administration-Department-Transportation/subchapter-C-Hazardous-Materials-Regulations/part-179-Specifications-Tank-Cars/subpart-F-Specification-Cryogenic-Liquid-Tank-Car-Tanks-Seamless-Steel-Tanks-Classes-DOT113-107A/section-179.500-17.md

 ##### § 179.500-17 Marking. #####

 (a) Each tank shall be plainly and permanently marked, thus certifying that tank complies with all requirements of this specification.
-These marks shall be stamped into the metal of necked-down section of tank at marked end, in letters and figures at least1/4 inch high, as follows:
+These marks shall be stamped into the metal of necked-down section of tank at marked end, in letters and figures at least 1/4 inch high, as follows:

 (1) Spec.
 DOT-107A \* \* \* \*, the \* \* \* \* to be replaced by figures indicating marked test pressure of the tank.
 This pressure shall not exceed the calculated maximum marked test pressure permitted, as determined by the formula in § 179.500-4(b).